defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

     - Previous Func's Return At...is Number

   - Param
-    - Curernt Func's Param At...is Number
+    - Current Func's Param At...is Number

   - Temp Param
     - Func's Temp Param is Number
-    - Curernt Func's Temp Param is Number
+    - Current Func's Temp Param is Number

 ## Expression